• Jepkosgei Breaks Women's Half Marathon World Record in Valencia

 In September Jepkosgei returned to Czech capital city and became the first woman to break the 30-minute barrier on the roads as she clocked 29:43 at the Birell Prague Grand Prix 10K.

 On Sunday, October 22, Jepkosgei paced by steeplechase legend Ezekiel Kemboi split 30:09 for the 10KM, just 5 seconds slower than her WR pace in April.
-But her pace still was more than a minute than her record.
-Despite dropping the significantly in the last kilometers, Jepkosgei managed to hold on to finish the race just one second faster than in Prague.
+But her pace still was more than a minute faster than her record.
+Despite dropping significantly her speed in the last kilometers, Jepkosgei managed to hold on to finish the race just one second faster than in Prague.

 “It was my first race in Valencia, I enjoyed a lot, the weather is nice, the circuit is perfect to run fast,” said Jepkosgei.
 “I hope to come back in March for the World Half Marathon Championships.”